T-Reimer/WebSocketAPI/ReadMe.md

+# Web Socket Api

+Web Socket API is a new way to interact with data from an Express JS web server to the client built on top of [Express](https://www.npmjs.com/package/express) and [WS](https://www.npmjs.com/package/ws).
+Register for both endpoints with a single event listener and effortlessly pick your preferred protocol on request.

 ## This Package is Still in dev stage

 I am working on this project in my spare time.
-So if you'd like to contribute then check me out on bitbucket.
+So if you'd like to contribute then check it out on [bitbucket](https://bitbucket.org/t-reimer/websocketapi/src/master/).

 https://bitbucket.org/t-reimer/websocketapi/src/master/

-# Web Socket Api
-Web Socket API is a new way to interact with data from an Express JS web server to the client built on top of [Express](https://www.npmjs.com/package/express) and [WS](https://www.npmjs.com/package/ws).
-Register for both endpoints with a single event listener and effortlessly pick your preferred protocol on request.

 ## Register Server
 To get started you need to register both Express and WS with the api.